 Patchwork and Quilting are arts that can be traced back to 3400 BC, and they have remained a staple across many cultures, countries and traditions.
-The web is therefore packed with artists, makers and DIYers eager to demonstrate their talents.
+The web is therefore packed with artists, makers and DIYers eager to demonstrate their talents – some of which started quilting to have a more fulfilled life and achieve mindfulness.
 We’ve put together a list of some of our favourite current artists that really have the ability to inspire.

 1. Teresa Silva

 Teresa Silva is a longarm quilter extraordinaire and author of the new Longarm Quilting Workbook.
 She has quilted for Moda Fabrics, Hoffman Fabrics, Tula Pink, Jaybird Quilts, and more!

 We just love her style, use of colour and following her latest creations.

 Bisa Butler is a phenomenal fibre artist, specialising in quilted portraits.
 Her key signature is her use of vibrant colours, and subjects that span various points of history and countries.
 This is a great example of stories being told through the fabric.

 Facebook: Bisa Butler Fine Art

 Ann creates quilts that ‘tell stories, express feelings and communicate ideas’.
 At the centre of her work is a desire to create perfection.
 Often created from hundreds of tiny pieces of jewel-colored and patterned fabrics, her quilts include works based on outer space, astral phenomena and landscapes inspired by gardens and arboretums.